search-icon

 [back to top]

 Locations can be removed by either deprecation or deletion.
-If a location has been used in a DEAR transaction, it can no longer be completely deleted.
+If a location has been used in a Cin7 Core transaction, it can no longer be completely deleted.
 Deleting the transactions will allow the location to be deleted.
 The quantity of all items attached to the location (on hand, available, on order, in transit, allocated) must be 0.

 1. Navigate to Settings → Reference Books → Stock → Locations & Bins and select the Locations tab.